John Ker, 1st Duke of Roxburghe: Personal life

-On 1 January 1707/8, Roxburghe was married to widow Lady Mary Savile.
-Lady Mary was the only child of Daniel Finch, 7th Earl of Winchilsea.
+On 1 January 1707/8, Roxburghe was married to widow Lady Mary Savile (née Finch).
+Lady Mary was the only child of Daniel Finch, 7th Earl of Winchilsea by his first wife Lady Essex Rich.
 From her first marriage to William Savile, 2nd Marquess of Halifax, she was the mother of Lady Mary Savile (who married Sackville Tufton, 7th Earl of Thanet in 1722) and Lady Dorothy Savile (who married Richard Boyle, 3rd Earl of Burlington).
+Lady Mary enjoyed some influence.
+She was able to get her friend Mary Bellenden a position as a maid of honour to Caroline, princess of Wales in 1715.

 Together, John and Mary were the parents of: